emelia.io alternatives

 Best for: Mobile-number quality in North America

-vs Enrow: Lusha wins North American mobiles; Enrow wins EU direct dials with legal documentation, real-time email verification, a lower cost per valid phone ($0.35 on Pro vs about $1.25 per Lusha reveal before haircut), and pay-per-valid billing rather than shared reveal credits against a stored database.
+vs Enrow: Lusha wins North American mobiles; Enrow wins EU direct dials with legal documentation, real-time email verification, a lower cost per valid phone, and pay-per-valid billing rather than shared reveal credits against a stored database.

 10. Kaspr